XAli-SHX/Thousand-Separator/README.md

 check examples in "Quick Start" part

+you can use these classes in java and Android

 ## Quick Start

 you can use these helper classes to format numbers, like examples bellow